jeff-160/CTF-writeups/LNC 2025/Kid Shop/README.md

 We are given a website where we can purchase kids.

-To login to the admin endpoint, we have to pass `check_jwt` check function.
+To login to the admin endpoint, we have to pass the `check_jwt` check function.

 <img src="images/admin.png" width=600>